- The Commons

 Community Land Trusts

-A Community Land Trust (CLT) is a form of ownership for the common good with a charter based on the principles of sustainable and ecologically-sound stewardship and use.
-The land in a CLT is held in trust by a democratically-governed non-profit corporation.
+A Community Land Trust (CLT) is a way of placing land, air, water, and minerals in a Commons with a charter based on the principles of sustainable and ecologically-sound stewardship and use.
+The land in a CLT is held in trust by a democratically-governed, regionally based, open membership, non-profit corporation.
 Through an inheritable and renewable long-term lease, the trust removes land from the speculative market and facilitates multiple uses such as affordable housing, village improvement, commercial space, agriculture, recreation, and open space preservation.
 Individual leaseholders own the buildings and other improvements on the land created by their labor and investment, but do not own the land itself.
 Resale agreements on the buildings ensure that the land value of a site is not included in future sales, but rather held in perpetuity on behalf of the regional community.

-The first community land trust was formed in 1969 in Georgia by E. F. Schumacher Society founder Robert Swann and Slater King, who together sought to achieve secure access to land for African American farmers.
+The first community land trust was formed in 1969 in Georgia by Schumacher Center for a New Economics founding President, Robert Swann and Slater King, who together sought to achieve secure access to land for African American farmers.
 The movement has grown to include over 200 community land trusts throughout the US and is widely understood as the best model for developing permanently affordable homeownership opportunities in regions of escalating land prices.

 - Indian Line Farm